-Zig Sheng Industrial Co., Ltd. (the "Company") was founded on August 18, 1969.
-The principal operating activities of the Company are as following :
+Zig Sheng Industrial Co., Ltd. (the "Company") was founded and registered with approval on August 18, 1969 according to the Company Act and other relevant laws and regulations.
+The principal operating activities of the Company are as following:

-- (1) Spinning, weaving, dyeing/finishing, printing, processing, and trading of various filament, artificial cotton and nylon. - (2) Production, selling, import/export of fiber raw materials for use in the petrochemical industry.
+- (1) Spinning, weaving, dyeing/finishing, printing, processing, and trading of various filaments, artificial cotton and nylon fiber. - (2) Production, selling, import/export trading of fiber raw materials for use in the petrochemical industry.

 The Company has factories in Guishan District, Guanyin District and Dayuan District, Taoyuan City.

 The Company's stock began traded in the Taiwan Stock Exchange from October 7, 1993.